Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 - **Communication:**

-  - **UserAuth interface → OAuth Provider (e.g., Google, Facebook):** The backend exchanges the authorization code for an access token and possibly a refresh token.
+  - **UserAuth interface → OAuth Provider (e.g., Google, Facebook):** Communicates with Oauth to set up user authorization.

-  - **OAuth Provider → Backend**: Returns an access token (and refresh token, if applicable), which grants the backend access to the user's profile information and other authorized resources.
+  - **Supabase**: Supabase will use oauth to authenticate users.

 - **Rationale:**
 OAuth integration allows the backend to authenticate users without managing passwords directly, improving security and simplifying the login process.
 This ensures that only valid, authorized users can access protected resources and game data via the backend.
 Also provides a user a more convenient way to log in.

+### 5. Supabase
+- **Purpose:**
+Supabase provides a complete backend solution that includes authentication, real-time data synchronization, and a relational database.
+This external service is used to manage user authentication (via OAuth or email), store game data, and manage user sessions.

+- **Communication:**

+   - **Backend → Supabase:** The backend communicates with Supabase to handle tasks like user sign-ups, sign-ins, storing game progress, managing transactions, and updating user inventories.
+   **Supabase → Backend:** Supabase returns data such as the authentication token, user details, or game progress that the backend uses to authenticate and store the user’s state.
+   **Rationale:**
+   Supabase simplifies backend management by offering pre-built solutions for authentication, real-time data handling, and database management.
+It is a critical external service used by your backend to manage user data securely, store game progress, and manage multiplayer features.

 ***Interface Interaction Overview***
 ![alt text](LucidChartDiagram.png "Interface Main Interaction Overview")

  # Note: Need to figure out how we are getting images and llm details.
 URL is just a place holder.